code4it-dev/c4it-hugo/content/article/2020/046-clean-code-error-handling/index.md

 ---
 title: Clean code tips - Error handling
 date: 2020-12-15
+url: /blog/clean-code-error-handling
+draft: false
+categories:
+  - Blog
 tags:
   - Clean Code
 toc: true
-url: /blog/clean-code-error-handling
-categories:
-  - Blog
 summary: The way you handle errors on your code can have a huge impact on the maintainability of your projects.
 Don't underestimate the power of clean error handling.
+images:
+  - /blog/clean-code-error-handling/featuredImage.png
 ---

 We all know that nothing goes perfectly smoothly: network errors, invalid formats, null references...
 We can have a long, long list of what can go wrong in our applications.
 So, it is important to handle errors with the same care we have for all the rest of our code.